yuvipanda/words/content/post/on-crypto.md

 ## The rich get richer

 In the economic models of almost all 'crypto', growing inequality is a feature, not a bug.
 This is outright formalized in Proof of Stake systems, and is de-facto true in most Proof of Work systems.
 I don't really want to live in a world that is even more unequal than the one I live in now.

-This seems to be an active area of research, and I'm excited to see newer work (like Filecoin) come out of this, although I've no idea if they can ever solve their latency problems.
 Fixes to this would be fundamental to any possible positive outcome from the 'crypto' community.

 ## "Distributed Ledger" is not a solution to many problems